As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 For people with kids, this breed will make a great friend to play with at home.

-In short, prepare for a very energetic dog with this cross.
 Besides physical activity, she will need plenty of mental stimulation to be content.
 She will need a lot of puzzle toys to jog her intelligent mind.

 Is Chi-heeler Cross Intelligent?